Quantum error mitigation in the regime of high noise using deep neural network: Trotterized dynamics: Introduction

 The aim of the present article is to study the performance of the approach proposed in Ref. \cite{zhukov2022quantum} for different quantum noises.
-Performing numerical simulations instead of experiments with real hardware we can distinguish between different noises, which is of importance in the view of the fact that noise in superconducting quantum devices is known to have complex structure \cite{perrin2023mitigating}.
+Performing numerical simulations instead of experiments with real hardware we can distinguish between different noises, which is of importance in the view of the fact that noise in superconducting quantum devices is known to have complex structure \cite{perrin2023mitigating,Hashim2023}.
 In particular, we examine depolarizing channel, inhomogeneous Pauli noise, as well as $ZZ$ crosstalks, the latter being especially harmful for fixed frequency superconducting qubits \cite{zhukov2019quantum,Babukhin2020,perrin2023mitigating}.
 As a benchmark, we consider 2D spin lattice described by the transverse-field Ising Hamiltonian.
 We observe a dramatic improvement of data quality by our method for all noise channels except of the crosstalk noise.
-Particularly, for incoherent errors, the quality of improvement is limited essentially by the statistical uncertainties due to the probabilistic nature of measurements (shot noise), provided state preparation and measurements (SPAM) errors are neglected.
+We expect that the situation is similar for all coherent errors, including higher-weight crosstalk processes.
+For incoherent errors, the quality of improvement is limited essentially by the statistical uncertainties due to the probabilistic nature of measurements (shot noise), provided state preparation and measurements (SPAM) errors are neglected.
 This conclusion is made for both local weight-1 and weight-2 observables.
-We argue that, in practise, it is reasonable to combine our method with the randomized compiling.
+We argue that, in practise, it is reasonable to combine our method with the randomized compiling in order to first transform coherent errors into an effective Pauli channel, see, e.g., Ref. \cite{Hashim2023}, and only after that to apply DNN to suppress the effect of this channel as well.

 The paper is organized as follows.
 In Section II we formulate our model.
 In Section III we discuss the effect of depolarizing errors.
 In Section IV we consider the influence of non-depolarizing errors.
 We conclude in Section V.